 I consider the client–counselor relationship to be the most important part of therapy and life coaching.
 If my clients do not trust me, then they will not share with me.
 The client and I must contribute to the therapeutic and life coaching process for it to be successful.
 Though listening is certainly one of my most important tools that I use as a therapist and life coach, I do seek to engage in conversations with my clients to better know them and so that they may better know themselves.

 I pull from several therapeutic theories and approaches for counseling and life coaching.
-Some of the methods I most often use include cognitive behavioral therapy (CBT), humanist therapy, existential therapy, mindfulness-based therapy, dialectical behavioral therapy (DBT), and many more.
+Some of the methods I most often use include cognitive behavioral therapy (CBT), trauma-focused cognitive behavioral therapy (TF-CBT), humanistic therapy, feminist therapy, mindfulness-based therapy, and person-centered therapy.
 I use several different theories and methods to create individualized treatment plans to address the main mental health, behavioral, and functional concerns of clients.
-In addition, I incorporate my client’s feedback regarding their treatment plan and adjust the plan if needed to align with the client’s capabilities.
+In addition, I incorporate my client’s feedback regarding their treatment plan and adjust the plan as needed to align with the client’s capabilities.
 Each client progresses at their own pace, and even a small step forward is an improvement worth recognition.